Aider-AI/aider/README.md

 to edit code in your local git repository.
 Start a new project or work with an existing git repo.
-Aider can [connect to almost any LLM](https://aider.chat/docs/llms.html). and works best with GPT-4o, Claude 3.5 Sonnet and Claude 3 Opus.
+Aider can [connect to almost any LLM](https://aider.chat/docs/llms.html). and works best with GPT-4o, Claude 3.5 Sonnet, Claude 3 Opus and DeepSeek Coder V2.

 <p align="center">
   <img